DavidRandallPeters/UnrealEngine/UE4_019_3rdPerson-E_PlayerPawn.md

 - With the **StaticMesh** selected in the **Components** panel, add a **Spring Arm** component - it becomes a child of *StaticMesh*
 - With the **SpringArm** selected in the **Components** panel, add a **Camera** component - it becomes a child of *SpringArm*
-> The camera is now positioned at the end of the Spring Arm and faces the Static Mesh
+> The camera is now positioned at the end of the Spring Arm and faces the DefaultSceneRoot

-- sdgdsg
+> The Spring Arm is currently originating from 0,0,0 - we need it to originate from the centre of the sphere so that the camera is looking in the right place

+- Set your grid snap to **50**uu and move the **SpringArm** upwards so that it originates from the centre of the marble

+> The **Target Arm Length** parameter in the **Details** panel determines the distance of the Camera from the Static Mesh

+> Rotating the Spring Arm around its **Y** axis adjusts its vantage point

+- Tweak the values just mentioned - but don't stress - we'll fine-tune this later
+- Finally, to make the **StaticMesh** the root of the scene, drag it (in the **Components** panel) and drop it on top of **DefaultSceneRoot**

+We now have a Camera that will render the action attached to a Spring Arm that's attached to our Player Pawn